latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 # Lazy Flush

 In many scenarios, adding, editing, and deleting entities can be done asynchronously using BeeORM's `engine.FlushLazy` method.
-This method adds the necessary SQL queries to a special Redis stream called `orm-lazy-channel`.
+This method adds the necessary SQL queries to a special [redis stream](https://redis.io/docs/data-types/streams/) called `orm-lazy-channel`.
 A [background consumer](/guide/background_consumer.html) script can then read these queries from the stream and execute them.

 Here's an example of how to use `FlushLazy`: